GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Parallelization Strategy on Accelerators

 The goal for the implementation of the compute kernels is to maximize the utilization of the available parallel resources provided by the device which roughly translates to keeping as many threads as possible busy.
 However, oftentimes the number of concurrent threads is limited by the number of registers required by each thread and the amount of shared memory.
 Futhermore, the effective performance is limited by the available memory bandwidth, which might not be sufficient to keep all threads busy.

-Since the specifics of these limitations and their importance depend heavily on the specific hardware, \galexi approaches the problem from a one-size-fits-all perspective.
-Here, it is assumed that improving on these general limitations and the overall performance for a single type of GPU also yields sensible improvements for other ones.
-While this approach may not achieve the optimum performance for each specific type of hardware, our testing has shown to be a reasonable starting point for further, more in-depth optimizations.
+Since the specifics of these limitations and their importance depend heavily on the specific hardware, \galexi approaches the problem from a more general perspective.
+Here, it is assumed that addressing these GPU-specific limitations in general and improving the overall performance for some generic GPU architecture also yields sensible improvements across all specific GPU models.
+While this approach may not achieve the optimum performance for each specific type of hardware, it has demonstrated to yield a suitable baseline for more in-depth and hardware-specific optimization.

 Device code is typically based on a \emph{kernel}, which is the code each individual thread executes.
 The overall number of threads and their grouping are specified in the \emph{launch configuration}.
 In some sense, the launch configuration entails an implicit tightly nested loop, while the loop body, i.e.\ the actual computation, is implemented in the kernel.
 The optimal launch configuration is oftentimes highly hardware-specific and can improve (or impair) the overall performance significantly.
 Along the same lines as discussed above, our code relies on sensible initial guesses for all of these kernels, which gave reasonable results.
 Further improvements are planned through the application of more sophisticated tuning approaches, for instance the \emph{kernel tuner} toolkit~\cite{kerneltuner}, which allows automatized optimization of the launch configuration for specific hardware.